Celebrating 10 years of beautiful horses!

 Our horses are halter broke at a early age, practically raised in our back yard.
 The result is a laid back horse that is a pleasure to be around.

-Our horses are given the ultimate in confort, a variety of grain, the finest alfalfa/grass hay and large turnouts.
+Our horses are given the ultimate in comfort, a specialized western Canadian brand of grain, the finest alfalfa/grass hay and large turnouts.
+We do not stall our horses very often.

 When our horses are ready to "go that extra mile" they are sent for training and conditioning with various professional trainers in Canada or the United States, or stay here with us to show locally and are trained by myself.

-Our preferred horse vet clinic, Wise Equine is also a reproduction specialist with a breeding centre that offers stallion collection and foal delivery services.
+Our preferred veterinary clinic, Wise Equine is also a reproduction specialist with a breeding centre that offers stallion collection and foal delivery services.

 The Lunde Barn was built in 1926.
 It was originally home to my great grandpa's 28 Clydesdale horses.
 If you look in the rafters, you can still see the horses' names in white paint.
 In time, the horses were sold and tractors were bought, and the Lunde Barn became a seasonal barn mostly directed at calving use.